 - After course completion: Once you have submitted all assessments and your results are confirmed

-- On work placements: If your placement is assessed and integral to your course (in addition to the 20-hour limit)
+- On work placements: If your placement is assessed and integral to your course (these don't count toward the 20-hour limit)

 UK Student Visa Work Restrictions

-UK student visa work restrictions prohibit self-employment, freelancing, running a business, professional sports work, and permanent full-time positions.
-Violating these restrictions is a serious immigration offence that can result in visa cancellation, removal from the UK, and bans on future entry.
+UK Student visa work restrictions prohibit self-employment, freelancing, running a business, professional sports work, professional entertainment, and permanent full-time positions.
+Violating these restrictions is a serious immigration offence that can result in visa cancellation, removal from the UK, and bans on future entry of up to 10 years.

-Understanding UK student visa work restrictions is crucial because breaches can lead to serious consequences.
-The Home Office monitors compliance through visa statistics and university reporting, and employers are legally required to verify your right to work before hiring you.
+Understanding UK Student visa work restrictions is crucial because breaches can lead to severe consequences.
+Employers are legally required to verify your right to work before hiring you, and universities are required to report suspected non-compliance to the Home Office.

 Prohibited Activities on a Student Visa